XToodyX/Door-Lock-System/README.md

 </br></br>
 5. I discovered that the initial keepalive value at /lib/umqtt/simply.py with 0 doesn't work for me.
 I set it to 1 year (in seconds), so the connection should hold on for a year and will be then renewed by the while loop.
 </br></br>
-6. Then you only have to replace the credentials in the code at main.py with your personal and change the Pin number of the servo at servo.py if needed.
+6. Then you only have to replace the credentials in the code at main.py with your personal and change the Pin of the servo at servo.py if needed.

 Now you have finished the setup, well done 💪